slowernews/wisdom-tldr/README.md

 ===
 ###On mirroring

-Mirroring works best when you're a minority.
+Mirroring works best when your group is in minority.

 > *'Being pacifist in face of wolves is the source of endless tragedy.'*

-> *'To change a minority status quo, the majority must unite.
-To do that you make it a non violent  and using humor to keep the risk as low as possible that everybody can join and change the existent status quo' and organized.'*
+> *'To change a status quo based on a minority, the majority must unite.
+To do that use non-violent organized action and humor, keeping the risk as low as possible so everybody can join your side.'*

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*